sainikitha-afk/sainikitha-afk/README.md

 ---

-💡 *“Diet Coke in hand, bugs in the code, and still somehow making it to production.”*
+💡 *“Diet Coke in hand, bugs in the code, and still somehow making it.”*